ices-eg/wg_WGEEL/Misc/data_call_2024/FI.md

 ## Annex 10
 All values as NC.
-Cedric will add
+Cedric will add done
+ 104 new values inserted in the database
 ## Annex 11
 All values as NC.
 Cedric will add